-'''

-Console(config)#lldp med-fast-start-count 6

-Console(config)#

-'''
+Console(config) #11dp med-fast-start-count 6 Console(config)# no lldp notification-interval seconds - Specifies the periodic interval at which SNMP notifications are sent.
+(Range: 5 - 3600 seconds)

 Ildp This command configures the allowed interval for sending SNMP notifications notification-interval about LLDP MIB changes.
 Use the no form to restore the default setting.